 3. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow execution of unauthorized industrial process control commands, denial of service, or client-side code execution.
+Successful exploitation of these vulnerabilities could allow execution of unauthorized industrial process control commands, full control over RTU, denial of service, or client-side code execution.

 4. TECHNICAL DETAILS